bitst0rm-pub/Formatter/README.md

     // Display results on the status bar; [type: bool] "show_statusbar": true,

+    // Specify the layout when opening new files; [type: str]
+    // This setting will be applied when the "new_file_on_format" option is enabled.
+    // You have the choice between a 2-columns, 2-rows or single layout.
+    // To revert to the Sublime default layout:
+    // View > Layout > Single or use the keyboard shortcut: Command+Alt+1
+    // Accepted values: "2cols", "2rows", "single" or false
+    "layout": "2cols",

     // A set of directories where executable programs are located; [type: dict{str:list[str]}]
     // It can be absolute paths to module directories, python zipfiles.
     // Any environment variables like PATH, PYTHONPATH, GEM_PATH, TMPDIR etc.